Pylons/pyramid_blogr/docs/basic_models.rst

   updated in our datastore.

   * If everything went fine, we don't need to commit our transaction explictly;
-    transaction manager will do this for us.
+    the transaction manager will do this for us.
-  * If some unhandled exception occured, at this point we usually want to roll back all the changes and queries that were sent to our datastore;
-    transaction manager will handle this for us.
+  * If some unhandled exception occurred, we usually want to roll back all the changes and queries that were sent to our datastore; the transaction manager will handle this for us.

 What are the implications of this?
 ----------------------------------